-We have received a huge number of awesome talks this year and it’s been super difficult for our review panel to select the best ones.
-If you don’t see your talk here, it can still be selected in final list of talks.
+We have received a huge number of awesome talks this year and it was super difficult for our review panel to select the ones which fits best into Recon Village

 Bug Bounty Hunting on Steroids - Anshuman Bhartiya and Glenn ‘devalias’ Grant

 Bug bounty programs are a hot topic these days.
 More and more companies are realizing the benefits of running a program, and researchers are jumping at the opportunity to grab some swag and make some extra cash from the bugs they find.
 Reporting security issues has never been as easy, open, and risk-free as it is right now.
 Everybody wins!

 Though that doesn’t mean we should stop there.
 As researchers, we spend a lot of time doing the same menial tasks for each program: monitoring for new targets, checking for common issues, remembering just which flags you needed to pass to that tool (or even which tool is best for that job).
 We build new tools, hack together shell scripts, and generally make small incremental changes to our process.
 But surely there’s a better approach?

 Are you sick of repeating the same tedious tasks over and over?
 Wouldn’t it be nice to have your own bug hunting machine?
 One that -

 - Reacts as soon as a new target becomes available

 - Takes care of those tedious repetitive steps for you